Skip to main content

 Enforcement Actions

 The Compliance Division’s goals are to provide companies with assistance in complying with air quality rules and regulations and when they cannot comply, to apply an appropriate level of enforcement action proportionate to the non-compliance.
-These levels of enforcement action include Notices to Comply (NTCs) or Notifications of Violation (NOVs).
+These levels of enforcement action include Notices to Comply (NTCs) or Notices of Violation (NOVs).

 If you receive a NTC or NOV, you should take immediate and appropriate steps to correct the situation, including ceasing operations, following the breakdown procedures, or remedying the problem.